Pandapip1/SelectAnyNumberRounds/README.md

 [^1]: Due to an unusual interaction, picking "Distill Acquisition" results in a softlock.
 Potentially fixed by [2cba542cfa00e7315f3c567e48a4c49c582689a7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/2cba542cfa00e7315f3c567e48a4c49c582689a7)

 [^2]: Pick any number does not work with the draft gamemode.
 It will still work with the other gamemodes.
+Potentially fixed by [c09175831be3a26de30fd0f10a272c37d40f4df6](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/c09175831be3a26de30fd0f10a272c37d40f4df6)

 [^3]: When the timer runs out, you pick a random card, and the timer goes away.
 However, if it was not the continue card, you can continue picking cards.
 Potentially fixed by [86d879f4aa6de4de43633c0db9e8109bf63e1fa7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/86d879f4aa6de4de43633c0db9e8109bf63e1fa7)